UPD: This post was edited and updated in February 2025.

 Free plans and trial periods

 An important point for a large number of users: Indigo browser offers a trial period only.
 There’s no free plan on Indigo.
 The trial allows to use 100 profiles with some limits (no mass actions and API access).
-We already mentioned you will need to jump through some registration hoops to start the trial period.
+I already mentioned you will need to jump through some registration hoops to start the trial period.

 GoLogin offers both: forever-free plan for 3 profiles + trial of paid features for 7 days with no restrictions when registering an account.